 How to Write and Format a White Paper: The Definitive Guide

-Originally published August 11, 2021, updated April 4, 2023
+Originally published August 11, 2021, updated August 1, 2024

 What is a white paper?

-A white paper is an authoritative document intended to fully inform the reader on a particular topic.
+A white paper is an authoritative document intended to fully inform the reader about a particular topic.
 It combines expert knowledge and research into a document that argues for a specific solution or recommendation.

 The white paper allows the reader to understand an issue, solve a problem, or make a decision.